Stellarspace/automate-eGPU/README.md

 ```

 ### Options
-Use any of the following options after
+Use any of the following options:
 <table>
 <tr>
 <td>-a</td><td>Switch on automatic mode</td>